MatagTheGame/matag-cards/README.md

 Cards are in [cards/src/main/resources](src/main/resources/cards).

-Cards in json format and it's a bit of a guessing game figuring out what abilities have already been implemented.
+They are in json format and it's a bit of a guessing game figuring out what abilities have already been implemented.
 The best thing is to perform a text search on this folder for a similar card.

-After adding the card do not forget to add it as well on the related sets.

-When a card is added the `imageUrls` can be removed from the json and automatically fetched from the server by running `CardsTests.cardScryFallLinker()` test.
+Few steps to follow:
+ 1. Create a new JsonFile with the exact name of the card.
+ 2. Fill just the name.
+ 3. Run `CardsTest.cardScryFallLinker()`.
+This will populate basic card details.

 After a card is coded is a very good idea to test it by importing the `cards` artifact into `game` starting the app in test mode: